Mizuna greens (which translates to water greens in Japanese, 水菜) are mustard family plants native to the Kansai region of Japan.

-The crop usually takes about 40-50 days to grow and suitable for harvesting at any stage from micro to mature greens.
-Fresh shoots grow-again out of the harvested stumps.
+The crop usually takes about 40-50 days to grow and is suitable for harvesting at any stage from micro to mature greens.
+Fresh shoots grow again out of the harvested stumps.
 If left alone till the late spring when temperatures rise, the plant bolts giving rise to small clusters of yellow blossoms.

 Its leaves carry very low calories, about 23 calories/100 grams or 39 calories per 170 grams/stock (bundle).
-Nonetheless, its dark-green leaves hold ample amounts of phytonutrients, vitamins, and minerals.
-Additionally, its stalks contain a very good amount of dietary fiber that helps control cholesterol level by interfering with its absorption in the gut.
+Nonetheless, its dark green leaves hold ample amounts of phytonutrients, vitamins, and minerals.
+Additionally, its stalks contain a very good amount of dietary fiber that helps control cholesterol levels by interfering with its absorption in the gut.

 Adequate fiber in the food aids in smooth bowel movements, and thereby offers protection from hemorrhoids, constipation as well as colon cancer diseases.

-Vitamin-K also has an established role in limiting the neuronal damage in their brain in Alzheimer's disease patients.
+Vitamin-K also has an established role in limiting the neuronal damage in the brain in Alzheimer's disease patients.

 Being a member of Brassica vegetables, it is a rich source of antioxidant glucosinolates.
 Other compounds found in it are flavonoids, indoles, sulforaphane, carotenes, lutein, and zeaxanthin.
 Indoles, mainly Di-indolyl-methane (DIM) and sulforaphane have proven benefits against prostate, breast, colon and ovarian cancers by virtue of their cancer-cell growth inhibition, cytotoxic effects on cancer cells.

-Fresh leaves are also a modest source of the B-complex group of vitamins such as folic acid, pyridoxine, thiamin, riboflavin, etc. Folates are water-soluble vitamins which have a significant role in the DNA synthesis, and cell division.
-When given to women during their peri-conception time, folic acid can help prevent neural tube defects in the newborn babies.
+Fresh leaves are also a modest source of the B-complex group of vitamins such as folic acid, pyridoxine, thiamin, riboflavin, etc. Folates are water-soluble vitamins that have a significant role in DNA synthesis, and cell division.
+When given to women during their peri-conception time, folic acid can help prevent neural tube defects in newborn babies.

 Fresh greens are an excellent source of several essential minerals such as molybdenum, calcium, iron, magnesium, manganese, potassium, zinc, and selenium.

-Fresh mizuna greens can be easily found in the supermarkets year around.
+Fresh mizuna greens can be easily found in supermarkets year-round.
 In Japan, greens and blossoms can be a common scene in farmer markets during the spring season.

-You can figure out light color stalks with deeply lobed, frilly, jagged-edged brilliant green leaves from a close look.
-Buy fresh greens packed in bunches or wrapped in a plastic cover, kept nearby other common greens like bok choy, spinach, kale, turnip greens, etc.
+You can figure out light-color stalks with deeply lobed, frilly, and jagged-edge brilliant green leaves from a close look.
+Buy fresh greens packed in bunches or wrapped in a plastic cover, kept near other common greens like bok choy, spinach, kale, turnip greens, etc.

 Avoid wilted, yellow, discolored leaves.